jgberlin2003/DataScience-CapstoneProject/README.md

 - **R / RStudio**: Data wrangling, modeling, and visualization
 - `tidyverse`, `ggplot2`, `dplyr`, `lubridate`, and more
-- **Statistical modeling**: Polynomial regression and curve fitting

 ## 👥 Team

 This was a collaborative capstone project completed as part of our data science curriculum.
-Created by Jacob Berlin and team.
+Created by Jacob Berlin and Eli Vatsaas.

 ## 📬 Contact

-For questions or collaboration, reach out via [GitHub](https://github.com/jgberlin2003) or view the full [poster summary here](./CapstonePoster.pdf).
+For questions or collaboration, reach out via [GitHub](https://github.com/jgberlin2003) or view the full [poster summary here](./Peak-Performance-Poster.pdf).